oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * Get channel id from the ODA console
     * Configure settings.js file
     * Upload CSS, Image and JS files to Oracle APEX
-    * HTML Code to add ODA chatbot on a Oracle APEX page
+    * HTML Code to add ODA chatbot on an Oracle APEX page
     * Bot Initiated Conversation
     * Update YAML flow in ODA
     * Demo of Chatbot in Oracle APEX Page